 In addition Cooper also provides reports for CBS’s 60 Minutes.
 Dispatches from the Edge, Cooper’s memoirs about covering the South Asia tsunami, Hurricane Katrina and other news events, topped the New York Times bestsellers list and other bestseller charts.

-Before joining CNN, Mr. Cooper was an ABC News correspondent and host of the network’s reality program, The Mole.
-Mr. Cooper anchored ABC’s live, interactive, overnight news and interview program, World News Now as well as providing reports for World News Tonight, 20/20 and 20/20 Downtown.
-Previously, Anderson Cooper was a New York-based correspondent for ABC News, reporting primarily for World News Saturday/Sunday.
+Before joining CNN, Cooper was an ABC News correspondent and host of the network’s reality program, The Mole.
+Cooper anchored ABC’s live, interactive news and interview program, World News Now, as well as providing reports for World News Tonight, 20/20 and 20/20 Downtown.
+Previously, he was a New York-based correspondent for ABC News, reporting primarily for World News Saturday/Sunday.

-Mr. Cooper joined ABC from Channel One News, where he served as a reporter and producer.
-During that time, he was a chief international correspondent, reporting and producing stories from Bosnia, Iran, Israel, Russia, Rwanda, Somalia, South Africa and Vietnam.
+Cooper joined ABC from Channel One News, where he served as chief international correspondent.
+During that time, he reported and produced stories from Bosnia, Iran, Israel, Russia, Rwanda, Somalia, South Africa and Vietnam.
 He also reported national stories that were broadcast over the Channel One News school television network and seen in more than 12,000 classrooms nationwide.

-Anderson Cooper has won several awards for his work, including an Emmy Award for his contribution to ABC’s coverage of Princess Diana’s funeral; a Silver Plaque from the Chicago International Film Festival for his report from Sarajevo on the Bosnian civil war; a Bronze Telly for his coverage of famine in Somalia; a Bronze Award from the National Educational Film and Video Festival for a report on political Islam; and a GLAAD Media Award for Outstanding TV Journalism for his 20/20 Downtown report on gay high school athlete Corey Johnson.
+Cooper and Anderson Cooper 360° have won several major journalism awards, including multiple Emmy awards.
+Cooper has also earned a National Headliners Award for his tsunami coverage, an Emmy Award for his contribution to ABC’s coverage of Princess Diana’s funeral; a Silver Plaque from the Chicago International Film Festival for his report from Sarajevo on the Bosnian civil war; a Bronze Telly for his coverage of famine in Somalia; a Bronze Award from the National Educational Film and Video Festival for a report on political Islam; and a GLAAD Media Award for Outstanding TV Journalism for his 20/20 Downtown report on high school athlete Corey Johnson.